cortex/sqrl/README.md

      Example:
      ./sqrl.py "sqrl://example.com/login/sqrl?d=6&nut=a95fa8e88dc499758aa404fbf6a55cc8"

 You feed the sqrl URL provided by the authentication service to the script and it uses it to submit and authentication request on your behalf.
-Based on how the sight is design, you may automatically be logged in.
-It's that simple.
+Based on how the sight is design, you may automatically be logged in. **It's that simple**.